kirkelifson/dot-files/README.md

 ./install
 ```

-It's that simple.

 #Required

-For full installation and pleasure, you must have:
+For maximum pleasure, you must have:

 * zshell
 * vim `--with-features=big`